-New for 2020: Ophthalmologists and optometrists are excluded from the TPCC measure.
-In past years, some ophthalmologists were scored on the TPCC measure, and some eye care practices decided to bill Eye visit codes rather than Evaluation and Management (E/M) codes in order to avoid meeting the 20-patient case minimum for this measure.
-In 2020, ophthalmologists and optometrists will be excluded from this measure based on their two-digit specialty identifier in the Provider Enrollment, Chain, and Ownership System, better known as PECOS.
+Ophthalmologists and optometrists are excluded from the TPCC measure.
+In years gone by, some ophthalmologists were scored on the TPCC measure, and some eye care practices decided to bill Eye visit codes rather than Evaluation and Management (E/M) codes in order to avoid meeting the 20-patient case minimum for this measure.
+Since 2020, ophthalmologists and optometrists are excluded from this measure based on their two-digit specialty identifier in the Provider Enrollment, Chain, and Ownership System, better known as PECOS.

 What if you aren’t excluded?
 If the above caveat doesn’t apply to you but you are still scored on this measure, please contact the Academy at firstname.lastname@example.org.